justagist/franka_ros_interface/index.rst

 |release| |doi|

-A ROS interface library for the Franka Emika Panda robot, extending the `franka_ros`_ to expose more information about the robot, and providing low-level control of the robot using ROS and `Python API <Python API Documentation_>`_.
+A ROS interface library for the Franka Emika Panda robot, extending the `franka_ros`_ library to expose more information about the robot, and providing low-level control of the robot using ROS and `Python API <Python API Documentation_>`_.

 Go to `Project Source Code`_.